FOR CARS, TRUCKS AND VANS FOR ALL SHOWS EXCEPT HOPKINTON

 6. Engines, transmissions and rear ends must be the same make as the car, unless otherwise noted.

-7. Fuel tank may be moved inside of the car, forward of the rear wheels and behind the front seat in the center of the car.
+*7. Fuel tank may be moved inside of the car, forward of the rear wheels and behind the front seat in the center of the car.
 Fuel tank must be marine type plastic, metal or after market, six (6) gallon maximum.
-Fuel tank must be secure and deemed safe by the inspectors.
+Fuel tank must be secured with 1 bolt on each of the four corners, no larger than 1/2".
+It is recommended that you strap down the tank around and through the floor boards.
 Fuel tank mounting cannot add strength to the car.
 You must cover the fuel tank.
 If tank is left in original position it should have no more than six (6) gallons of gas.
 It is not recommended to use the original tank inside the car.

 EXCEPTION **CROWN VICS, GRAND MARQUIS AND LINCOLNS MUST HAVE TANK MOVED INSIDE THE VEHICLE**